Plan to cap energy costs will not stop social housing tenants slipping into spiral of debt to fund fuel bills

 They also say the smart prepayment meter rollout needs to be sped up to make it easier for people to switch to paying by direct debit if they want to and call for the implementation of a social tariff which would bring the cost of using a meter to the same level as direct debit customers.

 While the government has announced that there will be a fund to help heat network customers (those who do not have a direct relationship with their supplier), Peabody believes there needs to be more regulation to protect residents longer term from volatile energy markets.
 A price cap would prevent residential customers from paying more than they would if they were not on a heat network, and more should be done to protect non-profit heat providers from volatile wholesale markets.
-In addition, little guidance has been provided to heat network suppliers like Peabody on how to pass on the £400 discount to customers.
+In addition, little guidance has been provided to heat network suppliers like Peabody on how to pass on the £400 discount to residents.

 Ian McDermott, Chief Executive of Peabody, said: “While we welcome announcements today that will make some difference to people’s energy bills, more needs to be done to tackle the injustices faced by people on low incomes, particularly households with prepayment meters who pay more for their energy.
 There is no justification for this.

-“Our customers were worried about the cost of energy long before the current crisis, with many already making the stark choice between heating and eating.
+“Our residents were worried about the cost of energy long before the current crisis, with many already making the stark choice between heating and eating.
 With more than one in 10 people saying they have borrowed from short-term high-interest lenders to pay their energy bills; I am extremely concerned about rising debt and the impact this will have on people’s mental and physical wellbeing.

 “Alongside the energy price guarantee, Ofgem and government could act now to address the unfairness built into the system and make a real difference to our residents and others on low incomes.”